Romney, now a GOP maverick, undecided on future in politics - NewsBreak

 Romney, 75, hasn’t spent much energy on fundraising.
 His Senate campaign account reported $473,000 in cash on hand at the end of 2021 — only $215,000 more than what he reported after winning his Senate seat in 2018.

-Romney could face a challenge from Republican state Attorney General Sean Reyes, who supported Trump’s efforts to overturn the results of the 2020 election.Biden balances global strife with domestic woes
+Romney could face a challenge from Republican state Attorney General Sean Reyes, who supported Trump’s efforts to overturn the results of the 2020 election.US inflation soars to 40-year high, jumping 8.5% in past year

 Former Rep. Jason Chaffetz (R-Utah) also may make a bid for Romney’s seat.